Malay Singaporeans: Performing arts

+in major national celebrations, such as the Chingay Parade and the National Day Parade.

+With continued institutional and community support, dikir barat remains a vibrant expression of Malay culture in Singapore.

 Status of Malays in Singapore

 Malays are recognised and considered as the indigenous people of Singapore by the Singapore Constitution, Part XIII, General Provisions, Minorities and special position of Malays, section 152:

 The Government shall exercise its functions in such manner as to recognise the special position of the Malays, who are the indigenous people of Singapore, and accordingly it shall be the responsibility of the Government to protect, safeguard, support, foster and promote their political, educational, religious, economic, social and cultural interests and the Malay language.

 Notable Malay Singaporeans

 For Malays in Singapore, the last name is patronymic, not a family name.
 The person should be referred to by his or her first or second name which is the given name.
 The Malay word bin (b.) or binte (bte.), if used, means "son of" or "daughter of" respectively.